pyrogram/pyrogram/docs/source/start/updates.rst

 ---------------------

 To explain how handlers work let's examine the one which will be in charge for handling :class:`~pyrogram.types.Message` updates coming from all around your chats.
-Every other handler shares the same setup logic; you should not have troubles settings them up once you learn from this section.
+Every other kind of handler shares the same setup logic and you should not have troubles settings them up once you learn from this section.

 Using Decorators
 ^^^^^^^^^^^^^^^^